Russia discussing 'gas union' with Kazakhstan and Uzbekistan - deputy PM | Headlines

 Russia discussing 'gas union' with Kazakhstan and Uzbekistan - deputy PM

-Russia is discussing a possible "gas union" with Kazakhstan and Uzbekistan to support shipments between the three countries and to other energy buyers, including China, the Interfax news agency quoted Russian Deputy Prime Minister Alexander Novak as saying on Tuesday.
-Novak provided no further details of what the gas union would entail or what stage the discussions were at.
+Russia is discussing a possible "gas union" with Kazakhstan and Uzbekistan to support shipments between the three countries and to other energy buyers, including China, senior Russian officials said on Tuesday.
+Russian Deputy Prime Minister Alexander Novak, who mentioned shipments to China, provided no details of the plan.

 - Country: